'Son Of Saul' Brings Viewers To The Heart Of The Nazi Death Machine At Auschwitz

 NEMES: Yeah.

-GROSS: When they did commit suicide, those who did, did they throw themselves in the oven?
-What did they do?
+GROSS: When they did commit suicide, those who did, what did they do?

 NEMES: And you have to bring the message to the future.
 That's the idea.
 So the question is whether there's hope that can still exist in the midst of utter loss of humanity and death.